-The FRA40 is also known as the CAC 40 (Cotation Assistee en Continu) and is the benchmark of the French stock market index.
-This index consists of 40 companies with the highest market capitalisation and that is also listed on the Euronext Paris Exchange.
-The index was first established and launched in 1987 and its name comes from the Paris Bourse's automation system.
-When it was first launched the CAC had a base value of 1000 points, its all-time high to date has been 6922.33 points.
+The FRA40 is also known as the CAC 40 (Cotation Assistee en Continu) and is the French stock market index benchmark.
+This index consists of 40 companies with the highest market capitalisation and listed on the Euronext Paris Exchange.
+The index was first established and launched in 1987, and its name comes from the Paris Bourse's automation system.
+When it was first launched, the CAC had a base value of 1000 points.
+Its all-time high to date has been 6922.33 points.

 The FRA40 index includes well-known companies like Airbus, BNP Paribas, Carrefour, L’Oréal, Pernod Ricard, Renault and Total.
 The index is reviewed and changed every quarter by one of the European stock exchanges, Euronext.
-Companies are carefully selected under two specifications; one is its turnover figure over the past 12 months, and then its float-adjusted market capitalisation.
+Companies are carefully selected under two specifications: their turnover figure over the past 12 months and their float-adjusted market capitalisation.
 In some cases, there are places given to the companies that are on other exchanges.

-If you are interested in trading the FRA40 and want to speculate on rising and falling prices, CFDs on the CAC40 index is the easiest way to do.
+If you are interested in trading the FRA40 and want to speculate on rising and falling prices, CFDs on the CAC40 index are the easiest way to do.

 FRA40 Historical data